-Spring trout fishing can be the best time of the year to catch trout and these are tips and advice from river fishing guides on how they improve on spring trout fishing.
+Spring trout fishing can be the best time of the year to catch trout and these are tips and advice from river fishing guides on how they catch more trout when fishing in the spring.

 After a long winter when trout were mostly dormant and hard to catch, spring trout fishing is when the water starts to warm and the aquatic insects start to hatch, and it’s when the hungry trout start to become more active and start feeding.
 This is a great time to be on the water fishing.

 Along with all the great information here about spring trout fishing, I also include my most valuable guide tip to catching more trout, steelhead, and salmon at any time of the year.

 This page contains affiliate links.
 If you buy something through one of these links we may make a small commission which is at no cost to you.
 Commissions allow us to continue to bring you great content.
 Thank you for your support.
 Affiliate Policy

 When Does Spring Trout Fishing Begin?

 Spring trout fishing begins at different times and it can depend on a few different things..

 Spring trout fishing starts in some areas just after the rivers become ice-free and as soon as you can fish the open river.
 In other areas, spring fishing for trout begins when the water temperatures start to rise up into the high 40s and 50s which is when trout actively start feeding.